-We recognise our responsibility to report / refer allegations or behaviours of concern and / or harm to children by adults in positions of trust who are not employed by the School to the LADO service directly at lado@lambeth.gcsx.gov.uk These are adults such as those in the voluntary sector, taxi drivers, escorts, and fosters carers.
+We recognise our responsibility to report / refer allegations or behaviours of concern and / or harm to children by adults in positions of trust who are not employed by the School to the LADO service directly at lado@surreycc.gov.uk.
+These are adults such as those in the voluntary sector, taxi drivers, escorts, and fosters carers.

 We will take all possible steps to safeguard our children and to ensure that the adults in our school are safe to work with children.
 When concerns arise, we will always ensure that the procedures outlined in Part 4 of 'Keeping Children Safe in Education', DfE (2024) are adhered to and will seek appropriate advice.
-The first point of contact for schools regarding concerns and/ or allegation issues (including for supply teachers) is via the Local Authority Designated Officer on 02079264679.
-Following advice, the LADO referral form should be completed and sent to lado@lambeth.gov.uk
+The first point of contact for schools regarding concerns and/ or allegation issues (including for supply teachers) is via the Local Authority Designated Officer on 0300 123 1650 (option 3).
+Following advice, the LADO referral form should be completed and sent to lado@surreycc.gov.uk.